 Another etymon for Oregon is said to come from a corruption of the French word ouragan.
 Ouragan, meaning hurricane in French, was the name French traders and trappers supposedly gave to the Columbia River, down which they sailed as the vanguard of European invasion, in search of furs, gold and new land.
 And hurricane is still an appropriate name; despite the changes wrought to the River and it environs, the wind persists.

 A group of five of us set out on a Saturday in mid-December to try to catch a wind run from Viento Park, to Cascade Locks.
 Cascade Locks, is named after the old canal and locks which enabled boats to bypass Cascade Rapids, now inundated by Bonneville Dam.
 Parts of the old locks still remain in the Maritime Park.

-This is to be a one-way run with the wind at our backs; paddling against the wind and the current be at best onerous and at worst, if the wind kicked up, impossible.
+This was to be a one-way run with the wind at our backs.
+Paddling against the wind and the current is at best onerous and at worst, if the wind really kicks up, impossible.
 We leave two of the cars at the Locks and drive up to Viento Park to our launch.

 The forecast for the day is for 16 MPH winds from the East, but the weather on the river has a dynamic of its own and we know that this can easily rise by a factor of two or more on the water.
 Driving the ten or so miles down to the put in, we can see just how variable the winds affect on the river is.
 Sheltered areas are calm, but the more exposed locations are already showing fields of whitecaps.